by Susan Moss, All The Best Pet Care

 Carnivores Need Meat

 Dogs and cats were designed to digest animal flesh, and they do best on a meat-based diet.
 Dogs are omnivores with a carnivorous past, and fresh raw meat composed of muscle, fat, bone and connective tissue should make up a major part of the diet, along with vegetables and extras.
 Cats are obligate carnivores and they do best with a nearly all meat diet with only very small amounts of other components.
 “Meat” can encompass poultry, fish, organs and eggs, raw or lightly cooked – almost anything goes.
-One thing to avoid is raw Pacific salmon, which can contain a liver fluke that is lethal to dogs unless cooked, but does not affect cats.
+When feeding raw dog food, one thing to avoid is raw Pacific salmon, which can contain a liver fluke that is lethal to dogs unless cooked, but does not affect cats.
 Any other cooked or raw fish is okay.

 Safety of Raw Meat for Pets